Last updated April 27th, 2023.

 The pound, euro, rupee, yuan, and just about every other currency is trading significantly lower against the greenback compared to earlier this decade.

 Not a single currency in Asia has been completely safe from the trend.
-But one has surprisingly done better than most, if not all of its peers: Thailand’s Baht.
+But one of them has performed surprisingly better than most, if not all of its regional peers: Thailand’s baht.

 Even the Singapore dollar, which many financial experts consider Asia’s best currency, has not been nearly as stable as the Thai baht.

-The yen, won, and practically all other Asian currencies have recently fluctuated within a wider range against the U.S. Dollar too.
+The Japanese yen, Korean won, and practically all other Asian currencies have recently fluctuated within a wider range against the U.S. Dollar too.

-For example, the yen fluctuated within a range of 100 to 125 to the dollar since 2015.
-The baht moved in a much narrower range of 31 to 36 to the dollar since then – barely above 15%.
+For example, the yen fluctuated within a range of 100 to 150 to the dollar since 2015.
+The baht moved in a much narrower range of between 30 to 36 to the dollar during that same time – barely above 20%.

 For the past decade, the Thai Baht (THB) has fluctuated within a narrow range against the USD.
 It’s a stark contrast to most other Southeast Asian currencies which have steadily depreciated.